pwhb/parthenon/kindness-saga/funogods/draft.md

 I shook my head.
 "Knighthood didn't exist by the time the Bible was written."

-She remarked with a wry smile, "That's why I read Homer instead."
+She remarked with a wry smile, "That's why I read Hesiod instead."

-"Did Homer foretell our coming?"
+"Did Hesiod foretell our coming?"
 I poked her back.

 "No," she responded.
-"Homer didn't foretell anything.
-Homer isn't the beginning and the end.
-He created epics to reveal the true forms of shadows.
-Homer was a better therapist than Mr. David—he understood the nature of humanity far better than the Bible writers did."
+"Hesiod didn't foretell anything.
+Hesiod isn't the beginning and the end.
+He wrote the poems to reveal the true forms of shadows.
+Hesiod was a better therapist than Mr. David—he understood the nature of humanity far better than the Bible writers did."
 For someone swimming in a whimsical realm, she could be remarkably grounded at times.
 I nodded.

-"I want to read Homer in the original language.
+"I want to read Hesiod in the original language.
 Will you teach me Greek?"
 I requested again, admitting my Greek was limited to just a few words.
 She shook her head definitively.

 "You chose Tingxuan to be your master.
 Learn acrobatics first.
 Don't disappoint multiple teachers at once."
 I knew she was still nursing a slight grudge that I'd selected a newcomer as my instructor instead of her.
 How could someone be simultaneously so mature and so childish?
 I knew begging would be futile.
 Just like at St. Matthew, where begging never worked—only fists did.
 If only I'd known some acrobatic skills back then.